Horbenkodev/hugo-blog/content/posts/what-is-a-chatbot-and-how-to-use-it-for-business/index.md

 ---
+ceoTitle: What is a Chatbot and How to Use It for Business Growth
 title: What is a Chatbot and How to Use It for Your Business
 breadcrumbs: Chatbot for Business
 slug: what-is-a-chatbot-and-how-to-use-it-for-business